tsipkens/mat-tfer-pma/README.md

 2. *G0* - the mapping function, transforming a finial radius to the corresponding position of the particle at the inlet.

-Note that in these functions, there is a reference to the script (`get_setpoint.m`).
-This script parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including C0, alpha, and beta.
+Note that in these functions, there is a reference to the function `get_setpoint.m`.
+This function parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including C0, alpha, and beta.

-#### Demonstration script (`main.m`)

-This script is included to demonstrate evaluation of the transfer function over multiple cases.
-Figure 2 that is produced by this procedure will resemble those given in the associated work.

-Other scripts, `main_*.m` are intended to replicate figures in other works and to consider multiple charging.
+The key output from this function is the `sp` structure, which contains the parameters that fully specify the PMA setpoint.

 #### Remaining functions

 The remaining functions help in transfer function evaluation, with the details provided in each file.
+THis includes functions to convert between particle mass and electromobility.
+Notably, `mp2zp.m` invokes the mass-mobility relation to determine the mobility of particles.
+There are certain assumptions implicit in this evaluation that should be checked by the user.

+### Demonstration scripts (`main*.m`)

+The main.m script is included to demonstrate evaluation of the transfer function over multiple cases.
+Figure 2 that is produced by this procedure will resemble those given in the associated work [[1][1]].

+Other scripts, `main_*.m` are intended to replicate figures in other works and to consider multiple charging.

 ----------------------------------------------------------------------